Paska or Kulich is a traditional Easter bread that is very popular in Eastern European countries.

-After you brushed Paska with a glaze, let it completely dry out.
-Then, tightly wrap it in a plastic wrap and place in a freezer.
+After you brush Paska with a glaze, let it completely dry out.
+Then, tightly wrap it in plastic wrap and place it in a freezer.

-To thaw, simply unwrap Paska and let defrost at room temperature or in a microwave.
+To thaw, simply unwrap Paska and let it defrost at room temperature or in a microwave.

-Let me know in the comments below if you tried Paska before?
-What are some of your family’s Easter traditions?
+Let me know in the comments below if you have tried Paska before.
+What are some of your family's Easter traditions?

 - 2 cups milk

 - 32 grams (3 ½ tablespoons) active dry yeast